Do you want tick off Songkran water festival from your Thailand bucket list? From where to go and what to bring, this is my guide to Songkran 2022!

 Getting ready for Songkran

 First things first, you’ll need to get prepared.
-The day before Songkran I went shopping for everything I needed.
+The day before the Songkran water festival I went shopping for everything I needed.
 This is what I recommend you buy beforehand:

 Water pistol – These are sold on every street corner and can be bought very cheaply.
 Prices vary from 200 bhat (£5) all the way up to 1000 bhat (£25) – this is for a genuinely Super Soaker that would be the envy of any kid.
 If you’re staying around the Khao San Road, you’ll find dozens of stalls selling water pistols.